 For Supreme Moving and Storage, we estimate that their average long-distance moving costs will be around $4964, based on 75 long distance moving reviews.

-This could mean that long-distance moving services costs of Supreme Moving and Storage for moving between states is cheaper with about 1% from the market average.
+This could mean that long-distance moving services costs of Supreme Moving and Storage for moving between states is more expensive with about 2% from the market average.

 Note that these long-distance moving prices vary from the prices you will get if you contact the company, since these costs are extracted solely from reviews data and not the moving company.
 In addition, move prices can vary greatly because of factors like shipment size and distance between locations as well as supplemental services like packing and assembly.
 This is why you should compare competing moving quotes from licensed movers with our tool here.